By Andy Bruce

 “We are possibly on track to have one of the worst death rates in Europe,” Starmer told parliament.
 “Far from success, these latest figures are truly dreadful,” he added, referring to previously published data.

 Starmer said his calculations showed 27,241 had died in the UK from COVID-19, the lung disease caused by the coronavirus.
 In mid-March the government’s chief scientific adviser said keeping Britain’s death toll below 20,000 would be a “good outcome”.

-UK AND ITALY Johnson initially resisted introducing the lockdown but changed course when projections showed a quarter of a million people could die.
+Johnson initially resisted introducing the lockdown but changed course when projections showed a quarter of a million people could die.

 Yvonne Doyle, PHE’s medical director, said the new figures put the UK roughly in line with its peers in Europe, adjusted for population.